-Our appellate practice is led by Michael von Loewenfeldt who is certified as an Appellate Specialist by the State Bar of California Board of Specialization.
+Our appellate practice is led by Michael von Loewenfeldt who is certified as an Appellate Specialist by the State Bar of California Board of Specialization and a member of the California Academy of Appellate Lawyers.
 We deliver the detailed analysis and zealous oral advocacy needed to prevail at the appellate level.
-We apply our creativity, skill and experience at every step of the process to protect our clients’ rights on appeal, preserving trial court victories and challenging adverse decisions.
-We encourage collaborative efforts on appeal with trial counsel, and are open to flexible fee arrangements, including contingency fees.
+We apply our creativity, skill, and experience at every step of the process to protect our clients’ rights on appeal, preserving trial court victories and challenging adverse decisions.
+We encourage collaborative efforts on appeal with trial counsel and are open to flexible fee arrangements, including contingency fees.

 We can help you at every stage of the process, including during the pretrial and trial phases of a case when issues are preserved (or fail to be preserved) for appeal:

 The first step of winning on appeal is making sure you have a proper trial court record and have preserved the arguments you intend to make on appeal.
 We are frequently retained to provide advice to counsel during trial to protect and preserve rights and issues on a subsequent appeal.

 Post-trial briefing is often essential to frame issues for appeal while giving the trial court the opportunity to address potential errors.
 As part of our appellate work, we are frequently asked to assist trial counsel in preparing and opposing requests for a new trial, motions for JNOV, and applications for attorneys’ fees and costs.

 The heart of the appellate process lies in the briefs.
 We recognize the importance of drafting a compelling brief that captures and holds the reader’s interest from start to finish.